Is it worth buying an electric car?

 While warranties cover battery replacements, some argue that the hassle and potential cost of replacing the EV battery are worth thinking about.

 When it comes to the question – is it worth buying an electric car in the UK now? – the decision between buying an electric car now or waiting is circumstantial.
 Truthfully, electric cars come with their own pros and cons.
 And, in our opinion, you should base the decision to switch to an EV on your lifestyle.
-Consider factors such as the length of your daily commute, your finances, and your location before deciding to switch to electric.
+Consider factors such as the length of your daily commute, your finances, and your location before deciding to switch to an electric vehicle.

 That said, electric cars are the future.
 So, at some point, you will have to buy and drive an EV.